saptarshihalder/dzukou-dynamic-pricing-LLM/README.md

 keywords.
 The tool now lets you enter the product's current price and unit cost.
 It creates an empty CSV file for scraped data, updates `category_keywords.json`, and appends the pricing info to the overview CSV.
+At least one keyword must be provided when adding a product; otherwise the tool will show an error.

 ```bash
 python3 manage_products.py